nickyiliwang0000/h/css/css-grids.md

 }
 ```

 What happens if we change the second column value to be `300px`?
-The fr units scale according to the free space available once the rest of the columns have been defined.
+The `fr` units scale according to the free space available once the rest of the columns have been defined.

 ## Creating space between grid items

-In order to create gaps(sometimes referred to as gutters) between columns and rows, there are two properties available: `grid-row-gap` and `grid-column-gap` which can be condensed into the shorthand `grid-gap`.
-When using the shorthand, the first value indicates grid-row-gap and the second value indicates grid-column-gap.
+In order to create gaps (sometimes referred to as _gutters_) between columns and rows, there are two properties available: `grid-row-gap` and `grid-column-gap` which can be condensed into the shorthand `grid-gap`.
+When using the shorthand, the first value indicates `grid-row-gap` and the second value indicates `grid-column-gap`.
 If you provide one value only, it will apply to both.
-This property is set on the grid container, and will only give you extra space between grid areas, not on the outter edges.
+This property is set on the grid container, and will only give you extra space between grid areas, not on the outer edges.

 ```css
 .container {